loading...

 YES!
 Although a portion of the park was damaged by recent lava flows and is undergoing major construction, there is still a ton to see, do, and experience throughout the park’s open attractions.
 In fact, seeing the landscape's plant life reestablish itself as it has many times before is one of the most surreal experiences that Volcanoes National Park has to offer.

-When you’re in Hawaii, we ask that you act respectfully towards the locals, land and wildlife.
+When you’re in Hawaii, we ask that you act respectfully toward the locals, land, and wildlife.
 Please pick up your trash; never touch any marine life, plants, or other animals; and avoid spots that are unsafe.
 Hawaii’s natural resources are precious, it’s up to all of us to help preserve these resources.

 SHAKA GUIDE'S BIG ISLAND TOURS: Kohala Coast Backcountry TourNorth Island Jungle Adventure Loop, South Island Epic Coastal JourneyKona Big Kahuna LoopVolcanoes National Park Driving Tour